An investigation into the cyclically presented groups with length three positive relators: Introduction

 (where $0\leq k,l< n$, and subscripts are taken mod~$n$).
 This family of groups was introduced in~\cite{CRS} and studied in depth in~\cite{EdjvetWilliams} and further in~\cite{BogleyWilliams17}.
 (A reduced element of a free group is \em positive \em if all of its exponents are positive so these are precisely the cyclic presentations whose relators are positive words of length~3.)
 The related cyclically presented groups

-were studied in~\cite{CHR},\cite{BV},\cite{W},\cite{GilbertHowie},\cite{HowieWilliams},\cite{HowieWilliams17} -- see~\cite{WRevisited} for a survey.
+were studied in~\cite{CHR},\cite{BV},\cite{W},\cite{GilbertHowie},\cite{COS},\cite{HowieWilliams},\cite{HowieWilliams17} -- see~\cite{WRevisited} for a survey.
 In particular, Section~6 of~\cite{HowieWilliams} considers small cancellation conditions and SQ-universality for $G_n(m,k)$, and~\cite{COS} considers isomorphism classes of the groups $G_n(m,k)$.
 The purpose of this article, continuing work from~\cite{EdjvetWilliams},\cite{BogleyWilliams17}, is to provide similar theoretical and computational studies to these for the groups $\Gamma_n(k,l)$.
 We use GAP~\cite{GAP} to perform our experiments.

-The article~\cite{EdjvetWilliams} obtained information about the groups $\Gamma_n(k,l)$ in terms of four true/false conditions (A),(B),(C),(D) defined in terms of congruences involving the parameters $n,k,l$ (see Section~\ref{sec:preliminaries} for definitions).
+Easy reductions allow us to assume $(n,k,l)=1$, $k\neq 0,l\neq 0,k\neq l$ (see Section~\ref{sec:preliminaries}).
+Under these hypotheses, the article~\cite{EdjvetWilliams} obtained information about the groups $\Gamma_n(k,l)$ in terms of four true/false conditions (A),(B),(C),(D) defined in terms of congruences involving the parameters $n,k,l$ (see Section~\ref{sec:preliminaries} for definitions).
 It was shown in~\cite{EdjvetWilliams} that if none of the conditions (B),(C),(D) hold then the presentation~(\ref{eq:GammaPres}) satisfies the small cancellation condition C(3)-T(6), and hence (by~\cite{EdjvetHowie}) $\Gamma_n(k,l)$ contains a non-abelian free subgroup.
-In Section~\ref{sec:smallcancSQ} we continue this line of enquiry and show that the presentation~(\ref{eq:GammaPres}) does not satisfy any of stronger standard non-metric small cancellation conditions, but that for $n\neq 7$ it does satisfy an alternative strengthening known as C(3)-T(6)-nonspecial, and hence (by~\cite{HowieSQ}) the group is SQ-universal.
+In Section~\ref{sec:smallcancSQ} we continue this line of enquiry and show that the presentation~(\ref{eq:GammaPres}) does not satisfy any of stronger standard non-metric small cancellation conditions but that, for $n\neq 7$, if none of (B),(C),(D) hold then it does satisfy an alternative strengthening known as C(3)-T(6)-non-special, and hence (by~\cite{HowieSQ}) the group is SQ-universal.
+This suggests that many of the C(3)-T(6) groups $\Gamma_n(k,l)$ may in fact be hyperbolic, and we show that there are at most finitely many such groups that are not.
 The analysis to this point gives that the only case where the SQ-universality status is unknown is the case where (D) holds and (B) does not.
 In these cases $n$ is even and the group $\Gamma_n(k,l)$ can be shown to be isomorphic to $\Gamma_n(1,n/2-1)$.
 We show in Corollary~\ref{cor:Gamman1n/2-1n=8mod16} that $\Gamma_n(1,n/2-1)$ is large, and hence SQ-universal, when $(n,16)=8$.